JsIqbal/next-ecommerce/Readme.md

 we will create a dynamic route for the settings: link [storeId] we will create a route.ts file and then create 2 routes : path route for update button and delete route for delete store complete the update or PATCH function for the store settings

+---

+-   Step - 6 : part 3:

+To handle the settings form.

+we will create a dynamic route for the settings: link [storeId] we will create a route.ts file and then create 2 routes : path route for update button and delete route for delete store complete the delete function for the store settings